 Studies point to apple cider vinegar as a great way to keep up with artery health.

 Garlic has phytochemicals in it that reduce the fatty layer that builds up around our arteries.
-Garlic is also antisclerotic, which means it decreases scar tissue and plaque buildup in our arteries.
+It is also antisclerotic, which means it decreases scar tissue and plaque buildup in our arteries.

 Free radicals and oxidative stress are among the main causes of hardening of the arteries.
 When free radicals build up in the body, they can play a role in the creation of health problems such as diabetes, hypertension, and cardiovascular diseases.